zijianhuang/commandlinegui/readme.md

 **Remarks**

-Command Line GUI was hosted at https://sourceforge.net/projects/commandlinegui/ since 2010, and is moved to https://github.com/zijianhuang/commandlinegui in 2018.
+* Command Line GUI was hosted at https://sourceforge.net/projects/commandlinegui/ since 2010, and is moved to https://github.com/zijianhuang/commandlinegui in 2018.
+* The project had started with .NET Framework 4, and the latest targets .NET Framework 4.8 as of 2023-07-29.
+And a .NET (Core) rewrite is on the way.